 In Memory - Michael Sellepack First Mate, Dive Master

 Sandy's Sunday's first mate Mike was so much more to us than a crew member!
 When Mike suddenly died it took the legs right out from under not only the rest of the crew but our regular divers as well.
 He was an amazing young man with such a bright future, he graduated at the top of this class from the Maritime High School, and was making his mark as a freshman at the Mass.
 Maritime Academy.
 We were over the moon proud of him, and he was adored by our divers.
 Many times when people would ask Captain Sandy "is Mike your son?" and every single time her reply was "no but I wish he was".
 He loved being on the Sunday, looking after her passengers, joking and laughing with his crew mates.
 He inspired those around him, and was a true gentle and kind soul.
 He will forever be missed and for as long as Sandy and Vicki own the Sunday, Mike will always remain as her "first mate".
 One thing is certain and will always remain, Mike and Capt Sandy had a very close bond, she wanted to help him reach his goals and dreams, they shared so much love for the ocean.
 Vicki and Mike liked to play jokes on each other, expecially ganging up on Sandy and Derek.
 Mike was the definition of reliable, and one of the most dedicated and hard workers you'd every meet.

-"When we lost Mike it felt as if we had lost our son, Ocean Quest Scuba, Sandy's Sunday and I will never be the same, I love him and I think of him everyday, we carry Mike with us in our hearts everytime the Sunday leaves the dock" Capt.
+"When we lost Mike, it felt as if we had lost our son, Ocean Quest Scuba, Sandy's Sunday and I will never be the same, I love him like a son and I think of him every day, we carry Mike with us in our hearts every time the Sunday leaves the dock" Capt.
 Sandy

 Colten Madewell - Deckhand/Rescue Diver/Dive Guide